 (Everyone dip and eat)

 4. Leader: "THE BONE represents Christ, our Paschal, or Passover, Lamb.
 This bone represents something huge.
 For 4 days the people of Israel took into their homes a lamb—young, perfect, sweet, innocent.
-It lived in the house with them until the appointed time when it was sacrificed (killed).
+It lived in the house with them until the appointed time when it was sacrificed, or killed.
 The blood of this little lamb was then applied to the doorpost of the house in obedience to Moses’ command.
 Did they know why this was to be done?
 Probably not fully.
 Was it a happy time for them, especially the children?
 No. This lamb had quickly become a beloved pet and now they were sad about their little lamb and frightened about all that was going on around them.
 The stress within each home must have been incalculable!
 Jesus Christ is our Passover Lamb.
 He came to earth young, innocent, perfect.
-He grew up among us, beloved by God and man (Luke 2:52).
+Luke 2:52 tells us that He grew up among us, beloved by God and man.
 Then came the appointed time when He was taken out and killed.
 His blood was applied to the doorposts of our souls, covering our sin, protecting us from the ultimate judgment on the Final Day."

 5. Leader: "THE EGG represents the empty tomb.
 The roasted egg is the Jewish traditional food of mourning.
 When our Lord and Savior was killed on the cross and buried in a borrowed tomb, His disciples mourned deeply.
-They were horrified, confused, terrified and hopeless; worthy of our pity and compassion.
-However, as we now know, the disciples’ grief was far from the end of this Story.
+They were horrified, confused, terrified, and hopeless; worthy of our pity and compassion.
+However, as we now know, the disciples’ grief was far from the end of this story.
 That tomb did not stay occupied.
-“Where, O death, are your plagues, where, O grave is your destruction?”
-(Hosea 13:14).
+Hosea 13:14 says, “Where, O death, are your plagues, where, O grave is your destruction?”
 Jesus Christ, Son of the living God is the exact representation of the glorious majesty of the God of the universe according to Hebrews 1:3.
-By His own power, He took His own life back from death, got up and walked out of the now-empty tomb, never to die again!"
+By His own power, He took His own life back from death, got up, and walked out of the now-empty tomb, never to die again!"

 (Break open the egg and spill the contents on the plate)